Joos Maternal dynasty: Origins

 The origins of the Joos as a matriclan is uncertain.
 What is known is that, it is just one of the many Serer matriclans which were in existence at the time of the Lamanes.
 The Lamanes were the old Serer kings.
 The exact period within the Serer calendar that this matriclan first acquired notoriety in Serer country is a matter of conjecture.
 Other than being in existence at the time of the Lamanes little is known about which part of the Lamanic period it first gained prominence.
 According to some sources, it was prominent by the first half of the 14th century.
 This corresponds to the collapse of the Lamanic Era (see also Lamane Jegan Joof, the Joof family and Guelowar).
 The name of their clan (Joos Fadiou) means the Joos of Fadiou (Fadiouth).

 History

-The Joos Maternal Dynasty was one of the Serer and Senegambian dynasties in pre-colonial Senegambia.
+The Joos Maternal Dynasty was one of the Serer and Senegalese dysnasties in pre-colonial Senegal.
 The princess Lingeer Ndoye Demba (founder of this dynasty in Waalo) descended from the maternal line of Lingeer Fatim Beye, the matriarch of this dynasty, both originally from the Kingdom of Sine and members of the Serer ethnic group.
 Lingeer Fatim Beye is the maternal grandmother of Ndoye Demba and ancestor of all the Joos that came after her.
 In some sources, she is cited as the founder of the Joos Dynasty.